UKPLab/sentence-transformers/examples/training/matryoshka/README.md

 ## Use Cases

-A particularly interesting use cases are to split up processing into two steps: 1) pre-processing with much smaller vectors and then 2) processing the remaining vectors as full size (also called "shortlisting and reranking").
+A particularly interesting use case is to split up processing into two steps: 1) pre-processing with much smaller vectors and then 2) processing the remaining vectors as full size (also called "shortlisting and reranking").
 Additionally, Matryoshka models will allow you to scale your embedding solutions to your desired storage cost, processing speed and performance.

 ## Training